Apple

 Back to the Mac

-I got tired of all of the Windows adware, spyware, viruses and worms so I converted back to the Macintosh a few years ago.
+I got tired of all of the Windows adware, spyware, viruses and worms so I converted back to the Macintosh a number of years ago.
 Here are some notes for fellow mainframers I took along the way along with some tips to help you.

 Sections